jamalbryan22/jamalbryan22/README.md

 ---

 ### 👨‍💻 About Me :
- - I'm a computer science student at the Univeristy of Central Florida
+ - I'm a computer science student at Florida State University
  - I study both front and backend development technologies; However I am particulary interested in backend developemnt.
  - I am currently looking for an entry level software development position that will allow me to grow and develop my skills as a software engineer.
  - My other interest are the outdoors, working out, video games, and cars.